-Enter the URL or website you wish to whitelist to the Approved List for Web Reputation and URL Filtering field or blacklist in the Blocked List for URL Filtering field.
+Enter the URL or website you wish to add to the Approved List for Web Reputation and URL Filtering field or block in the Blocked List for URL Filtering field.

 URLs to approve: Separate multiple URLS with a space, comma (,), semicolon (;) or <enter>.
 And then click Add.Users can add HTTPS URLs to the approved list for Windows devices.
 HTTPS URLs are not supported in Mac devices.